End-to-end data flow diagrams showing how information moves through AkiraOS subsystems.

 • Zero-copy networking: Stream directly to PSRAM

-• Static jump table: Remove hash lookup (<50ns calls)
+• Static jump table: Remove hash lookup (<50ns calls estimated)

 • Network streaming: Load WASM directly from HTTP